-Having these support documents on hand before you even start soliciting donors for contributions will help guarantee that donors have a positive perception of your organization in general and your capital campaign specifically.
+Having these support documents on hand before you start soliciting donations will help guarantee that donors have a positive perception of your organization in general, as well as your campaign.

-Your case statement should be professional, visually appealing, and informative.
-It should highlight your organization’s past and current accomplishments and explain why you need money for your capital campaign.
+Your case statement should be professional, visually appealing, and informative, highlighting your organization’s past and current accomplishments and explaining why you need money for your capital campaign.

 Additionally, keep the other key players updated on the campaign.
 The more informed everyone is, the more streamlined the entire process will be.

-Planning a capital campaign requires the support of everyone involved.
-It also takes considerable time and effort to prepare an organization to raise a significant amount of money.
-By following these fourteen steps, your nonprofit will be poised for capital campaign success!
+Starting a capital campaign requires the support of everyone involved.
+It also takes considerable time and effort to raise a significant amount of money.
+By following these 13 steps, your nonprofit will be poised for capital campaign success!

 Looking for additional reading?
 Check out these resources: